Aethernite/MentorMate-DevCamp-2020/MD02-95-Networking-RESTful-services-Task/Networking, OSI layers, protocols & RESTful services/README.md

 The same services are running on the server and it doesn't matter if you are using VPN or not.
 The thing is that the server uses HSTS.
 It first tries to verify your network before giving you a response.
+The server checks the network origin and If the network is allowed on the server, then the server returns page you  want to access.

 >HTTP Strict Transport Security (HSTS) is a web security policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks[1] and cookie hijacking.
 It allows web servers to declare that web browsers (or other complying user agents) should automatically interact with it using only HTTPS connections, which provide Transport Layer Security (TLS/SSL), unlike the insecure HTTP used alone.
 HSTS is an IETF standards track protocol and is specified in RFC 6797.